couds/react-bootstrap-datatable/README.md

 * 0.0.1 Initial release
 * 0.0.2 Bug Fix sorting no string columns, Bug Fix multi-column search
-* 0.0.3 move react dependency to peerDependencies to avoid problems with the react version
+* 0.0.3 Move react dependency to peerDependencies to avoid problems with the react version
+* 0.0.4 Allow combobox in column search